Friday, February 28, 2025

 Y'all!
 This mailbox template took me hours to design and get together.
 What do they call it?
 A labor of love?
 Hehehe...It's not too tricky to get together and the tutorial will definitely help.
 As I always advise, any time you start a paper craft, breeze through the tutorial first, then get started.
 This way you can gauge the difficulty of the project and see that ya have everything you need for it.

-If you click on this link, you'll get to download this mailbox for free.
-I'm only leaving the link up through the holiday.
+This is no longer free.
 If ya miss it, you'll have to grab it from my shop.
 It is available alone as well as a part of this huge printable bundle, shown below.

 printable Valentine's Day goodies